-(c) Marking.-Inclosed switches shall be plainly marked to show the manufacturer's name or trade-mark, the rating of the switch in amperes and volts (a. c. or d. c.), the open and closed positions of the switch handle, and when necessary for proper functioning, the terminals to be connected to "Line" and "Load."
+Inclosed switches shall be plainly marked to show the manufacturer's name or trade-mark, the rating of the switch in amperes and volts (ac or dc), the open and closed positions of the switch handle, and when necessary for proper functioning, the terminals to be connected to "Line" and "Load."
 The marking of the manufacturer's name, the voltage, and the open and closed positions shall be on the outside of the case.

+D. Operating Handle.

-(d) Operating handle.-Inclosed switches shall be externally operable without opening the inclosure, and the operating handle shall be of substantial construction, readily accessible, and provided with positive stops limiting its motion.
+Switches of the inclosed type shall be externally operable, and the external operating handle (if one is used) shall be of substantial construction, readily accessible, and provided with positive stops limiting its motion.

+E. Grounding.

-(e) Grounding.-Inclosures and metal handles of switches shall be permanently grounded.
+Inclosures and metal handles of switches shall be effectively grounded according to the provisions of rule 304, C.

-NOTE.-Where a handle consists of a metal rod using the wall of the case as a bearing, and a test at rated voltage shows that the two make electrical contact, the handle will not need a separate ground connection.
+Note: Where a handle consists of a metal rod using the wall of the case as a bearing, and a test at rated voltage shows that the two make electrical contact, the handle will not need a separate ground connection.